 4. Get to your regular dental checkups.
 These will help make sure you’re keeping up with your denture cleaning and also catch any problems before they get serious.

 It’s important to avoid:

 Abrasive cleaning materials.
-Stiff brushes, strong denture cleaners and harsh toothpastes will ruin your snap in dentures.
+Stiff brushes, strong denture cleaners and harsh toothpaste will ruin your snap in dentures.

-Whitening toothpastes.
+Whitening toothpaste.
 These work in part by adding tiny abrasive particles that scrape staining elements off of teeth.
 These should be avoided when cleaning clip on dentures.

 Bleach-based products.
 Bleach will weaken and discolor your dentures.
 Chemicals containing chlorine may erode the metal and ruin the snap attachments.

-There are costs are surgical procedures involved.
+There are costs surgical procedures involved.
 There will be temporary discomfort and pain.
-But in the long run, the self confidence, self esteem, and return to normalcy that snap in dentures offers to patients far outweigh the negatives.
+But in the long run, the self-confidence, self-esteem, and return to normalcy that snap in dentures offer to patients far outweigh the negatives.